arnoldNuvisto/Zero2WP/README.md

 // STOP EDITING
 //--------------------------------------------------------------------------------------------------
 ```
-- This var, taken together with the details in the project config file, will tell Zero2WP everything it needs to know about your project so it can correctly name directories and files, customize the default theme, and more.
+- This var, taken together with the details in 'project-config.json', will tell Zero2WP everything it needs to know about your project so it can correctly name directories and files, customize the default theme, and more.

 ### 2.2 Install WordPress

-Next, install a fresh copy of wordpress into the project's dev directory.
-Still working in the terminal window, and still in the root of the **'Zero2WP'** folder, run the following command:
+Next, install a fresh copy of **Wordpress** into the project's dev directory.
+Still working in the terminal window, and still in Zero2WP's root folder, run the following command:

 ```
 gulp install-wordpress